 BM has books about Judaism, BP about Islam, and BQ about Buddhism.

-You can find a map of the second floor of the library here.
+You can find a map of the upper floor of the library here.

 The Stanford Encyclopedia of Philosophy is an excellent online resource for learning about different schools of philosophy and philosophers.